 During a highly-acrimonious election campaign, Mr Trump drew accusations of racism and misogyny, and managed to alienate many senior members of his own party.

-But, despite poll predictions that America would elect its first female president in Hillary Clinton, Mr Trump emerged victorious, claiming key electoral college swing states amid an enormous wave of support among especially white working-class voters.
+But, despite poll predictions that America would elect its first female president in Hillary Clinton, Mr Trump emerged victorious, claiming key electoral college swing states amid an enormous wave of support in particular among white working-class voters.

 In 2017 Mr Trump moved fast to fulfil his election pledges, signing an executive order to pull the US out of the Trans-Pacific Partnership trade deal, and repeating his insistence that Mexico must pay for a proposed border wall.

-Not everything went smoothly.
-He faced court rulings blocking attempts to restrict visas to people from certain Muslim majority countries and to block funding to "sanctuary" cities that shelter illegal immigrants.
+Not everything has gone smoothly.
+He faces court rulings blocking attempts to restrict visas to people from certain Muslim majority countries and to block funding to "sanctuary" cities that shelter illegal immigrants.

-He also embroiled himself in a very public row after dismissing FBI Director James Comey, which his opponents saw as an attempt to derail an inquiry into the president's links with Russia.
+He has also embroiled himself in a very public row after dismissing FBI Director James Comey, which his opponents see as an attempt to derail an inquiry into the president's links with Russia.